 EL CHILENO SHELTER

-This activity has a high difficulty rating.
+The multi-day activities of this package have on average a high difficulty rating.
 It can be physically demanding.
 Participants must be very fit, in great physical condition.

 Wear high sports boots.